hyrmn/hyr.mn/src/site/posts/Polly-wait-and-retry.md

 This is where the magic of the WaitAndRetry helpers really shines.
 While it's awesome for communicating intent with the simpler use cases like in my example of `Backoff.LinearBackoff`, it's downright amazing with the addition of the decorrelated jitter policy.
 [George Polevoy](https://twitter.com/georgepolevoy), the author of the decorrelation approach, put a lot of hard thinking into this and it really shows.
 Frankly, I don't have the knowledge to have come up with it myself, but I do have the knowledge to easily take advantage of it thanks to the packaging provided by [Dylan Reisenberger](https://twitter.com/softwarereisen) and [Grant Dickinson](https://github.com/grant-d).

 Again, the full code for the above blog snippits can be found on [this Gist](https://gist.github.com/hyrmn/a5227ed08923f3d14bab7736a9683c24).
-Any questions or complaints, hit me up on Twitter [@hyrmn](https://twitter.com/hyrmn)
+Any questions or complaints, hit me up on Bluesky [@hyrmn](https://bsky.app/profile/hyr.mn)